kyumamoon/kyumamoon/README.md

 - 👋 Hi, I’m @kyumamoon
 - 👀 I’m interested in ... coding/programming and tech things.
 - 🌱 I’m currently learning ...
-C# and Python Pandas.
+Python and Go
 - 💞️ I love using Golang.
 - 📫 How to reach me ...